Basic committee rules:

 The Fundraising Committee plans fundraisers and special events for St. Michael’s Printshop.
 This committee can be comprised of anyone who is interested in helping plan and execute events that will help raise money and visibility for the printshop and for its members.
 You don’t need previous experience to join this committee, but all experience is welcome.
 This committee is one of the most hands on committees in terms of the types of jobs you might end up doing as a member – ie. you could go from helping plan the event to helping run it (ie. setting up / taking down for events, coordinating volunteers, helping visitors, managing cashbox/payments, etc).
 If you are interested in joining the Fundraising & Special Events Committee please click here and fill out the form.
 If you have any questions email firstname.lastname@example.org

-In light of recent events, and as a step toward goals to diversify, which SMP has long held but not yet delivered on, the board and ED propose the formation of a committee that will be dedicated to dismantling white supremacy and other forms of oppression within the organization.
+In light of recent events, and as a step toward goals to diversify, which SMP has long held but not yet delivered on, the board and ED propose the formation of a committee that will be dedicated to dismantling white supremacy and other forms of oppression such as: racism, homophobia, xenophobia, ableism, colonialism, capitalism, heterosexism, gender based discrimination, ageism, islamophobia.
 This requires research and action on the part of the committee and enthusiastic cooperation of staff, board, and members.
 Below is a short list of what some first steps could look like.

 1. The committee works on an anti-oppression mandate as well as to come up with ideas on how to identify and make structural changes to institutional racism in our organization.
 This could look like a code of conduct in the short run, that will be posted in the shop and sent to members, and will eventually develop into a more in-depth basis of unity document that we will center all our activities around, that will be posted on our site, and that members will have to sign on to.

 2. Actively work to centre and support BIPOC and 2SLGBTQIA artists.
-This will be done (with the programming committee) by programming artists from these communities as well as inviting artists in to the shop to give (paid) workshops and talks.
+This will be done in consultation with the programming committee by programming artists from these communities as well as inviting artists in to the shop to give (paid) workshops and talks.
 This could also look like a BIPOC specific Artist in Residence program (paid according to CARFAC fees).

 3. Organize and hold events that are designed to educate our members as well as the public at large at identifying racism and white supremacy and working to dismantle it.
-This could take the form of informal events in the shop such as an anti racist book club, discussion group, political print club etc…
+This could take the form of informal events in the shop such as an anti-oppression training, anti-racist book club, discussion group, political print club, etc…

-* A minimum of five members appointed by the Board of Directors.
+- A minimum of four members appointed by consensus of the committee.

-* One of these members shall be Chairperson of the committee.
+- One of these members shall be Chairperson/liaison of the committee.

-* The Chairperson shall also be a member of the Board of Directors.
+- The Chairperson/liaison shall also be a member of the Board of Directors.

-* The Anti-Oppression committee will meet bimonthly or more as needed.
+- The Anti-Oppression committee will meet monthly or more when needed.

-* The Chairperson will call meetings at least one week in advance.
+- The Chairperson will call meetings at least two weeks in advance.

-* The Anti-Oppression committee can report to the Board of Directors during in camera sessions if needed.
+- The Anti-Oppression committee can report to the Board of Directors and/or HR committee during in camera sessions.

 We are looking for members to join this committee, if you are interested fill out click here and fill out the form.